Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Model

 The system manager strives to minimize the total expected cost that involves holding and abandonment costs incurred during $[0,T]$ as well as the terminal cost $g(X(T)).$ To be more specific, each class $k$ caller waiting in queue results in a holding cost rate $h_{k}$ per unit of time.
 Similarly, each abandoning class $k$ caller costs the system $p_{k}$.
 We define the total cost rate for a class $k$ caller in the queue as follows:

 Given a control $\psi$, we characterize the system's status at time $t$ by the triple ($X(t), Y(t), Z(t))$.
+Under suitable assumptions, one can characterize this process as a (controlled) continuous-time Markov chain.
 The instantaneous cost rate at time $t$ is $c \cdot Y(t)$.
 Therefore, the total expected cost under policy $\psi$ over the interval $[t,T]$, given that $X(t) = x$, is

 where $\mathbb{E}_{x}^{\psi}$ denotes the conditional expectation starting in state $x$ under policy $\psi$.
 The terminal cost corresponds to the overtime pay associated with serving the callers in the queue at the end of the day.
 We model it as follows: